skip to main content

 Ireland's ageing population means there will be a sharp rise in demand for both home support hours and long-term residential care beds up to 2040.

-That is based on new projections to be presented at the Nursing Homes Ireland (NHI) annual conference in Kilkenny by the Economic & Social Research Institute (ESRI).
+That is based on new projections that are being presented at the Nursing Homes Ireland (NHI) annual conference in Kilkenny by the Economic & Social Research Institute (ESRI).

 It finds that Ireland will require at least an extra 15,000 new nursing home care beds by 2040.